Resume

 · Verified target power output and analyzed water velocity and efficiency to determine the optimal location.

-· Machined parts using a vertical mill, micrometer, and other tools to manufacture turbine blades and supports.
+· Machined dozens of parts using a vertical mill, micrometer, and other tools to manufacture the device.

 Thesis Paper